 Patients with Chronic Pain Qualify for Medical Marijuana in Ohio

+Chronic pain is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to chronic pain can schedule their appointment now.
 With medical marijuana now legal in Ohio, individuals living with chronic or intractable pain are eligible for treatment with medical marijuana.
 Chronic pain is described as pain that is either chronic and severe or intractable.
 This means that anyone suffering from recurring pain, be it headaches, migraines, IBS, any form of arthritis or inflammation, or any other ailment that yields high pain, will be able to qualify for medical marijuana treatment in Ohio.
 This, of course, is provided that the patient has documented evidence of previous treatment for chronic pain.

 This is also great news as medical marijuana provides Ohio residents access to a safe alternative to opiate-based treatment.
 Since the opioid crisis has hit Ohioans pretty hard, finding alternatives to opioid treatment is key to reducing the number of overdoses and deaths throughout the state.